 For more details, access our wiki section on data policy settings.

 This panel is for those users that would like to enhance their templates by using the inheritance function and the bootswatch themes.

 For more details, access our wiki section on theme options.

 You can edit in this panel presentation- and navigation-related settings of your survey.
 These changes impact how the respondent sees your survey.
 You can choose to show the number of the questions at the beginning of the survey, a progress bar or the current statistics of the survey once it is completed, and so on.

 For a complete description, access the following link.

-You can edit from this menu tokens-related settings.
+You can edit from this menu different survey participants table settings.
 For example, you can choose to anonymize all the responses you get from a survey or allow public survey registration.